 I broke the 7 tips down into 3 types: learning tips, practice tips, and lifestyle tips.
 Let’s start with learning tips:

-TIP 1 – Find a Good Learning Source And Stick With It
+TIP 1 – Find a Good Learning Python for Data Science Source and Stick with It

 There are many amazing places to learn both Python and data science for free on the internet.
 There are also hundreds of videos on YouTube.
 In all honesty, I can’t recommend any of them because I haven’t used any of them… When I learned data science – I mostly did so through low-cost online course and books.